darenft-labs/graph-api-template/README.md

 ## Usage

 Also, this project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+It now follows latest convention from Hardhat (namely `@nomicfoundation` namespace and `hardhat-toolbox` packages instead of individual legacy packages).
+You can see it [here](https://hardhat.org/hardhat-runner/docs/guides/project-setup) and [here](https://hardhat.org/hardhat-chai-matchers/docs/migrate-from-waffle).

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.